Parabrahmañ (ॐ), பரப்பிரம்மன் (ௐ)

 When vishnu opened his eyes after parlay (प्रलय) to enter in a new era of time brahma emerged from his navel.
 When brhma opened his eyes he didn't saw any one because of darkness and thereafter he created the universe.

 2. The Lord vishnu has always been portrayed with four hands.
 In the upper right hand he holds sudarshan chakra (सुदर्शन चक्र), God Shiva impressed by God Vishnu’s prayer and sincerity created the Sudarshana Chakra.
 It was the first of its kind weapon which could be powered by his thoughts.
 Shiva then linked the power of the Chakra with God Vishnu’s will, making Vishnu the bearer of one of the most powerful weapon in the universe.
 Vishwakarma, also known as the architect of gods.
 He utilized a part of the Sun god’s radiance and dust to create a celestial object, which gave birth to the Sudarshana Chakra.
-And in his upper left hand there is conch, in the lower right hand there is mace, and in the lower left hand he holds a lotus.
+And in his upper left hand there is a conch, in the lower right hand there is a mace, and in the lower left hand he holds a lotus.
 In depicting vishnu he is often referred as kamalnayn (कमलनयन) [one who have eyes equal to the size of a lotus’s petal]

 3. Lord Vishnu is depicted lying down on the cosmic ocean which lies outside space and time (Like Eden in Christianity), Vishnu sleeps in between the yugas, or cycles of time (One Mahayuga is equal to 4.32 million human years).
 His head is protected by the hood of Shesha, the cosmic serpent, and a lotus comes out of his navel, followed by Brahma the creator of the Universe and the four Vedas (Rig Veda, Yajur Veda, Sama Veda, Atharvana Veda), one from each of his mouths.
 Brahma was consort of Saraswati.
 Creation came later, first the strength to nurture was born.
 (In Hindu philosophy, Vishnu is considered to be the sustainer of the universe and Brahma is considered as the creator of the universe, Lord Shiva is destroyer of the universe).